-GENEVA — The world’s foremost gathering of labor officials wants to universally define workplace harassment and guarantee workers’ rights against violence.
+GENEVA (AN) — The world's foremost gathering of labor officials wants to universally define workplace harassment and guarantee workers' rights against violence.

 The International Labor Organization, or ILO, is the only international organization of its kind that combines representatives of governments, employers and workers.
-Its annual conference from May 28 to June 8 in Geneva plans to focus on harassment and violence at work.
+Its annual conference from May 28 to June 8 plans to focus on harassment and violence at work.

 The ILO, part of the United Nations system, said it identified workplace harassment and violence as an important issue in 2015 — before the #MeToo movement emerged last year.
 Now, ILO delegates are being asked take up a proposal for a legally binding international treaty or standard in 2019 to strengthen worker protections against harassment and violence.

 “It is time to send a clear message that violence and harassment is unacceptable, that it is not a normal part of working life," ILO's Director-General Guy Ryder said.
 "No group of workers should be left behind in the move to end violence and harassment."